linux-minidisc/linux-minidisc/README.md

 Instead of hardcoding string comparisons with "Sony MZ-RH1 (NetMD)", add a utility function that can query whether or not a NetMD-capable device can upload.
 Right now, this is restricted to the MZ-RH1 only, but allows for more semantic features in the future.

+## Automatic filename generation in `netmdcli recv`

+The `filename` parameter to `netmdcli recv` is now optional.
+If not supplied, a filename will be generated based on the track title (or number if the title is empty) and file type (.aea for SP-mode tracks, .wav for LP2/LP4-mode tracks).